Restream/reindexer/cpp_src/core/payload/readme.md

 ## Lifetime and ownership

-`PayloadValue` behaviour is similar to `std::shared_ptr`. `PayloadValue` increments refcounter on copy, decrements refcounter in destructor and deletes holding structure, if refcounter is 0. refcounter of `PayloadValue` is thread safe.
+`PayloadValue` behavior is similar to `std::shared_ptr`. `PayloadValue` increments refcounter on copy, decrements refcounter in destructor and deletes holding structure, if refcounter is 0. refcounter of `PayloadValue` is thread safe.

 `PayloadValue` can be in 3 states: